 Jane Budden, a country girl goes to the big city, determined to find and marry a wealthy man.
-Instead, she meets and marries Herman Maxim, a struggling inventor.
+Instead, she meets and marries Hiram Maxim, a struggling inventor.
 After their marriage, his ...

 Jane Budden, a country girl goes to the big city, determined to find and marry a wealthy man.
-Instead, she meets and marries Herman Maxim, a struggling inventor.
+Instead, she meets and marries Hiram Maxim, a struggling inventor.
 After their marriage, his inventions become successful.
 Their happiness is complete when they have two children, and Maxim's portrait is given a place in the National Hall of Science.
 Written by

 Les Adams <firstname.lastname@example.org>

 3 of 3 people found this review helpful.